Opinion page by Duane Alan Hahn.

 I don't care how good they say it supposedly is for you.
 That info could change with the next scientific study.
 I'm not eating this bitter, nasty stuff.

 I don't like scrambled eggs, boiled eggs, deviled eggs, egg salad and so on.
 I can barely stand a fried egg if the white part is fried thin and crispy, but I hardly ever eat them.
+They are fine as an ingredient in things such as cake.
+Speaking of cake, it's hard to find cake that doesn't have soy in it.

 This lumpy gloop is worse than rice.
 Horrible smell, flavor, and texture.